LucaLeonx/MAPF_pii_Project/docs/tutorial/introduction.md

 Now we can access the information about the test.
 The MAPFbench library uses its own internal format to store test data, so you may need to convert it to the one used by your program.
-For now, given the simplicity of the test, we will skip this passage.
+For this example test we will skip this passage.

 At this point, we wait for the program compute a plan.
 Now we need to register the computed plan.
 Each plan is